Irritable Bowel Syndrome

 Irritable bowel syndrome is also known as spastic colon, irritable colon, mucous colitis, and spastic colitis.
 The condition includes symptoms such as cramping, abdominal pain and bloating, constipation, and diarrhea.
 Some individuals who have the condition have minor symptoms, while others experience a significant impact on daily life.

-IBS does not cause intestinal damage.
-It just causes a range of symptoms.
-According to the National Digestive Diseases Information Clearinghouse (NDDIC), approximately 20 percent of Americans experience IBS symptoms, and more women than men are affected (NDDIC).
+IBS can cause intestinal damage in some causes.
+Typically it just causes a range of symptoms.
+According to the National Digestive Diseases Information Clearinghouse (NDDIC), approximately 20 percent of Americans experience IBS symptoms, and more women than men are affected.

 IBS does not increase your risk for gastrointestinal cancers, but it can still have a significant effect on your life.

-- slowed or spastic movements of the colon, causing painful spasms
+- slowed or spastic movements of the colon, causing painful cramping

 - abnormal serotonin levels in the colon, affecting motility and bowel movements